web-atoms/samples/docs/general/binding.md

     <input type="checkbox" checked="$[viewModel.remember]" />
 ```

-This will update username inside model whenver user modifies text inside edit.
+This will update username inside model whenever user modifies text inside edit.
 You can also bind `checked` property of checkbox.

 For input element in HTML, binding is only updated on `change` event.
-If you want to update binding everytime a key is pressed.
+If you want to update binding every time a key is pressed.
 You can use carat `^` instead of `$`.

 HTML
 ```html